chouseknecht/symfony-mariadb-nginx/README.md

 ## Start developing

-If you want to hop in and start creating your next symfony masterpiece, the following will get started, after you install the requirements and clone this project.
-If you just want to kick the tires a bit, skip down to the *Start the symfony demo* section, and we'll explain you how to launch the Symfony Demo in containers.
+If you want to hop in and start creating your next symfony masterpiece, the following will get started.
+But if you want to kick the tires a bit and see how the project works, skip down to the *Start the symfony demo* section, and we'll explain how to launch with Symfony Demo project running in containers.

+To get started developing, you'll first need to clone this project and have the prerequisites installed.
+Once you've got that, run the following commands:

 ```
 # Set the working directory to the root of the cloned project
 $ cd symfony-mariadb-nginx

-# Build the images
+# Build the images.
+NOTE: the following command will delete whatever is in the *symfony* directory.
+If you don't
+# want that, then run `make build` instead.
-$ make build
+$ make build_from_scratch

-# Run the containers development mode
+# Run in development mode
 $ make run
 ```
-The *symfony* and *mariadb* services will be started in an attached state or in the foreground, and output from each will appear in your terminal window.
+The *symfony* and *mariadb* services will be started in the foreground, and output from each will appear in your terminal window.
 Since we're in development mode the *nginx* service will quietly stop.

 The root of the project is mounted to */symfony* in the *ansible_symfony_1* container, and an empty project called *symfony* is automatically created.
 The *symfony* project exists in the root of local clone, and at */symfony/symfony* inside the *ansible_symfony_1* container.
 You can start writing code in the *symfony* directory.